 His ex-manager and friend back at Amazon was one of his interviewers.
 One of the other interviewers had a run-in with hubby too.
 They were both in the lobby getting coffee on the day of the interview.
 Something happened to the coffee machine and it made a mess everywhere when the interviewer was using it.
-He was trying to clean up the mess in a hurry, Jared offered to clean up for him so he could run to his next appointment.
-The guy finds out later – he was interviewing Jared!
+He was trying to clean up the mess in a hurry, Hubby offered to clean up for him so he could run to his next appointment.
+The guy finds out later – he was interviewing Hubby!

 Talk about good first impressions.
 Talk about dumb luck!

-Oooogle gave a horribly low-ball offer in the beginning4 but once they saw that the other company was not low-balling him – they immediately bumped and matched hubby’s plan.
+Oooogle gave a horribly low-ball offer in the beginning3 but once they saw that the other company was not low-balling him – they immediately bumped and matched hubby’s plan.
 From that it was deciding the future prospect of the company and of upper management.
 He is now working for Oooooogle.

 Dumb Luck = Work ✅